The DeanBeat: A Big Bang week for the metaverse

 “You could be in Adobe and collaborate with someone using Autodesk or the Unreal Engine and so on.
 It’s a world that connects all of the designers using different worlds,” Huang said.
 “As a result, you’re in a shared world to create a theme or a game.
 With Omniverse you can also connect AI characters.
 They don’t have to be real characters.
 Using design tools for these AI characters, they can be robots.
 They can be performing not design tasks, but animation tasks and robotics tasks, in one world.
 That one world could be a shared world, like the simulated BMW factory we demonstrated.”

-Nvidia hopes to test self-driving cars — which use Nvidia’s AI chips — inside the Omniverse, driving them across a virtual U.S. from California to New York.
+Nvidia hopes to test self-driving cars — which use Nvidia’s AI chips — inside the Omniverse, driving them across a virtual U.S., from California to New York.
 It can’t do that in the real world.
 Volvo needs the Omniverse to create a city environment around its cars so that it can test them in the right context.
 And its engineers can virtually sit in the car and walk around it while designing it.

 The Omniverse is a metaverse that obeys the laws of physics and supports things that are being created by 3D creators around the world.
 You don’t have to take a Maya file and export it in a laborious process to the Omniverse.
 It just works in the Omniverse, and you can collaborate across companies — something that the true metaverse will require.
 Nvidia wants tens of millions of designers, engineers, architects and other creators — including game designers — to work and live in the Omniverse.